Third party cookies may be stored when visiting this site. Please see the cookie information.

 These guides are mainly intended for older children and adults.
 They cover a number of different concepts and techniques which may be better split into smaller guides when teaching younger children.

 The current version of Scratch is version 3 which works well through a web browser.
-If you would like to interact with electronics on a Raspberry Pi then at the moment you should use Scratch version 2.
+If you would like to interact with electronics on a Raspberry Pi then there are more details on my Scratch on the Raspberry Pi page.

 Scratch Version 3